eflautt/ga-data-science/lessons/lesson-14/readme.md

 *Before this lesson, you should already be able to:*

 - Install `gensim` with `pip install gensim`
-- Previous introduction to _unsupervised learning_
+- Recall and apply _unsupervised learning_ techniques
-- Previous introduction to probability distributions, specifically discrete multinomial distributions
+- Recall probability distributions, specifically discrete multinomial distributions
-- - Previous lesson on NLP essentials, including experience with `spacy`
+- Recall NLP essentials, including experience with `spacy`
 - _BONUS_: If you are interested in accessing the Twitter API, you'll need to setup Twitter API credentials.
 [Here are instructions](./code/twitter-instructions.md)

 ### INSTRUCTOR PREP